 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have fractured a clavicle/collarbone.

-The American Physical Therapy Association (APTA) believes that consumers should have access to information that could help them make health care decisions, and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information to help them make informed health care decisions and prepare them for their visit with a health care provider.

-The following articles provide some of the best scientific evidence related to physical therapy treatment for fractures of the clavicle (collarbone).
-The articles report recent research, and give an overview of the standards of practice both in the United States and internationally.
-The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.
+The following resources offer some of the best scientific evidence related to physical therapy treatment for collarbone fractures.
+They report recent research and give an overview of the standards of practice both in the United States and internationally.
+They link to a PubMed* abstract that also may offer free access to the full text, or to other resources.
+You can read them or print out a copy to bring with you to your health care provider.

 Catapano M, Hoppe D, Henry P, Nam D, Robinson LR, Wasserstein D. Healing, pain and function after midshaft clavicular fractures: a systematic review of treatment with immobilization and rehabilitation.
 PM R. 2019;11(4):401–408.
 Article Summary in PubMed.